gregnordin/ECEn360_Winter2016/README.md

 **View IPython Notebooks Without Installing Any Software**:

 Click [here](http://nbviewer.ipython.org/github/gregnordin/ECEn360_W15/tree/master/) for the transmission line ipython notebooks.
 The notebook files end in ".ipynb".
 Note that clicking on a notebook file renders a **static** html page in your browser (made with nbviewer.ipython.org).
-You therefore can't execute any of the commands, but you will be able to see the notebook contents without any problem.
+You therefore can't execute any of the commands, but you will be able to see the notebook contents.

 **How to Use IPython Notebooks**: